The 4 Best Waterproof Flooring Options for Your Home in 2023

 Whatever the reason, choosing the right waterproof floor is pretty important.
 But it doesn’t have to be difficult!
-Below, we’ll compare 4 of the best waterproof flooring options for your home.
+Below, we’ll compare 4 of the best waterproof flooring options for your home and the best brands of 2023.
 Then, we’ll show you how to find nearby flooring stores in your area so you can get them put in ASAP!

 Porcelain tile, for instance, is required to have an extremely low absorption rate, so it can be submerged in water for long periods.
 And while it doesn’t have the same absorption rate requirements, ceramic tile is also a solid choice for moisture-prone rooms.
 You can learn more about the differences between porcelain and ceramic in this guide to types of flooring.

 Whatever you choose, we recommend that you look for unglazed tile, which tends to be thicker and denser than glazed tile.
 It’s more slip-resistant, which is critical when it comes to bathroom flooring.